Both new and current JJC students can apply to the honors program.

 What happens if I fail a class?

-In order to graduate from the Honors Program, students must earn an OVERALL cumulative GPA of 3.5.
+In order to graduate from the Honors Program, you must have an OVERALL cumulative GPA of 3.5.

 If I take a semester/year off, can I still be in Honors when I return?